 I’m getting ready to attend a conference next week and for the sake of reminders, I’ve repurposed this post from my previous blog.

 I like having conversations for the deep exchange of insight and worldview with another person.
 I’m not thinking about what they do for a living.
 Not thinking about how they can help me.
 I’m sometimes not even thinking about how I can help them.
 I just want to see how I vibe with them.
 I want to know how they think.
-It just isn’t always the nature of networking.
+Unfortunately, that isn’t usually the nature of networking.

 I always have to get past some blunders before I get comfortable with a conversation.
 I’m bound to say something that I think was dumb and I spend the following 10 minutes of the conversation trying to talk myself off the ledge.
 But once we get past that I can be amazing.
 IF we ever get past that.
 Sometimes I just don’t.